-The hamlet of Windsoredge lies within approximately one mile of the centre of Nailsworth which has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
-In addition to this the town currently benefits from three supermarkets and free parking and both state and private schooling within the area.
-Bus services connect with Stroud, some four miles away, where there is a more comprehensive selection of shopping, educational and leisure facilities.
+Windsoredge lies on the fringe of Nailsworth which has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
+In addition to this the town currently benefits from three supermarkets and free parking.
+Nailsworth is also home to Forest Green Rovers Football Club where there is a modern leisure/fitness centre and both state and private schooling within the area.
+Bus services connect with Stroud, some 4 miles away, where there is a more comprehensive selection of shopping, educational and leisure facilities.
 Junctions of the M4 and M5 motorways are within easy reach and railway stations at Stroud (4 miles) and Kemble (10 miles) provide main line services to Gloucester, Swindon and London Paddington.

 Gas central heating, mains electricity, water and drainage.

 Stroud District Council, Ebley Mill,Westward Road, Stroud, Gloucestershire GL5 4UB Tel: 01453 766321